opentrace-community/opentrace-calibration/Trial Methodology.md

 This trial was conducted later in the development cycle as we worked with another organisation within Singapore to test our implementation on a larger scale.
 The main objectives were as follows:

-1.To allow participants to go about their daily routines without too many deliberate movements on their part.
+1. To allow participants to go about their daily routines without too many deliberate movements on their part.

-2.To observe app performance and stability in a different setting; main differences from our office setup are a larger area spanning more than 1 floor and more participants.
+2. To observe app performance and stability in a different setting; main differences from our office setup are a larger area spanning more than 1 floor and more participants.

-3.To compare the effectiveness of our interpreted data with real contact-tracing procedures.
+3. To compare the effectiveness of our interpreted data with real contact-tracing procedures.

-4.To validate how our implementation was used by actual users and identify potential areas for improvement.
+4. To validate how our implementation was used by actual users and identify potential areas for improvement.

 ### Outline of the entire Trial
 #### 1 - Identify areas of interest